-Oxford Sigma has delivered multiple projects within the following sectors: nuclear, fusion, space, big science, and investment.
+Oxford Sigma has delivered multiple projects within the following sectors: nuclear, fusion, space, and big science.
 These projects have been with national laboratories, private companies, governments, and universities.

 - Materials development for extreme environments

 - Structural Analysis

 - Computational Fluid Dynamics (CFD) (including liquid metals) modelling

 - Liquid Metal Corrosion Testing (including liquid lithium, lead-lithium, and others).

 - Plasma modelling